Bounds in Wasserstein Distance for Locally Stationary Processes: Conclusion

 We investigated Nadaraya-Watson (NW) conditional probability estimation for LSP.
 Convergence rates were established wrt the Wasserstein distance in the univariate setting and the sliced Wasserstein distance in the multivariate case.
 These rates are determined by the degree of deviation from the local stationarity approximation and the weak dependence structure of the process.
 Additionally, we provided an explicit convergence rate when the bandwidth is selected as \( h = \bigO(T^{-\xi}) \), where \( 0 < \xi < \frac{\frac{1}{2} \wedge \nu}{d+1} \).
 We conducted numerical experiments using both synthetic and real-world datasets.
 We proposed a data-generating procedure for the synthetic data to compute the NW estimator, while for the real-world data, we used a Gaussian kernel.

 One aspect that remains unexplored in this article is the best selection of the smoothing parameters to minimize Wasserstein distance.
 The subject at hand holds significant importance and warrants dedicated research effort.
 We defer this matter to a forthcoming investigation.
-Additionally, this work opens avenues for future research, including: \textit{(i)} replacing the basic indicator function with an integrated kernel \( H_g(y - Y_{t, T}) \), where \( H \) represents a smooth cumulative distribution function (CDF) and \( H_g(y - Y_{t, T}) \) serves as a local weighting function with bandwidth \( g \); \textit{(ii)} employing a kernel estimator based on an additive model, as developed in \cite{vogt2012}, to mitigate the curse of dimensionality; \textit{(iii)} adapting the NW estimator in Definition \ref{definition: pi_hat} to accommodate missing data.
+Additionally, this work opens avenues for future research, including: \textit{(i)} replacing the basic indicator function with an integrated kernel \( H_g(y - Y_{t, T}) \), where \( H \) represents a smooth cumulative distribution function (CDF) and \( H_g(y - Y_{t, T}) \) serves as a local weighting function with bandwidth \( g \); \textit{(ii)} employing a kernel estimator based on an additive model, as developed in \cite{vogt2012}, to mitigate the curse of dimensionality; \textit{(iii)} adapting the NW estimator in Definition \ref{definition: pi_hat} to accommodate missing data; \textit{(iv)} similar to \cite{MR4783436}, considering a local polynomial approach to minimize the large bias at the boundary region of kernel estimation.

 \paragraph{Acknowledgements.} The work of Jan Nino G. Tinio is supported by the Department of Science and Technology - Science Education Institute (DOST-SEI) in partnership with Campus France through a PhilFrance-DOST scholarship grant.